signmotion/aides_examples/aides/python/study_language_fastapi/README.md

 # Study Language FastAPI

-The server on FastAPI for learning English.
+The server for learning English.

+Powered by FastAPI.

 The [English Learning Obsidian Plugin](https://github.com/signmotion/english-learning) use this server.